 What should home buyers do about cheap looking homes that might be a price mirage?

 When you are shopping, please be aware that sometimes the house may be listed just below a price point (such as $1 million, with a list price of $998,000) even when the home is clearly worth much more (such as the $1 mil house being worth $1.3 mil).
 I frequently see homes placed at or a little under major price points such as $1 or $2 million, even if the property is worth a couple of hundred thousand – or more – higher than that.
 So first, pay attention to price breaks!

-Often, the ultimate sale price (and terms) will be influenced in large part by the number of offers presented.
+.Often, the ultimate sale price (and terms) will be influenced in large part by the number of offers presented, but with such a small inventory, that’s not always the case, particularly if it sold before an offer due date.
 Your buyer’s agent can assist you in trying to decipher that type of info so you can get a better idea of the likely competition.